Manik-Ratnas/ar_report/README.md

 This will generate a config/ar_report.yml in your application directory.

-When you open this file, you can specify various options fir your report like models, report_name, report_from and report_to.
+When you open this file, you can specify various options for your report like models, report_name, report_from and report_to.
 Following is the structure for the yml:
 <pre>
 	ar_report:
 	  models: #specify model name here for eg 'User' or array of models ['User', 'Post']